clang-ykt/ONNF/doc/Dialects/onnx.md

 1. `data`: memref of any type values or tensor of any type values
 1. `starts`: memref of any type values or tensor of any type values
 1. `ends`: memref of any type values or tensor of any type values
-1. `axes`: memref of any type values or tensor of any type values
+1. `axes`: memref of any type values or tensor of any type values or none type
-1. `steps`: memref of any type values or tensor of any type values
+1. `steps`: memref of any type values or tensor of any type values or none type

 #### Attributes: